mozilla/firefox-test-engineering/reference/Testing/testing.rst

    - `nose-progressive`_ is a nose plugin that makes test output much easier to read.

+- pytest_ is also a commonly used testing library for Python, with a great plugin ecosystem.
+Some common plugins we're using include

+   - `pytest-testrail`_ for sending test run details to our `Testrail` server
+   - `pytest-bugzilla-notifier`_ for sending test summaries to Bugzilla tickets

 - `factory-boy`_ replaces test fixtures with factories that generate test objects easily.
 It integrates with the Django ORM to generate model instances with a very conveninent syntax.